YuLab-SMU/yulab-smu.github.io/content/contribution-tree-data.md

 -->

-## 3. Propose two general methods for the integration and visualization of phylogenetic data
+## 3. Proposing two general methods for the integration and visualization of phylogenetic data

 <table style="border:none; font-size: 90%; width:100%;">